stenionobres/AspNetCoreIdentityLab/README.md

 * Hard to work with modules and submodules structure;

 Faced with these problems, below will be shown a **solution proposal for dynamic authorization**.
 This solution aims to avoid the problems above and to provide an easy way for associate users with modules, submodules and actions.

+### Applications authorization types

+In the most of applications the authorization requirements breaks down into two parts:

+* **Features**: provides for users the capacity of access modules, submodules or features of application;
+* **Data**: configure the data that users can view, edit or delete.
+For instance, you can see your personal information, but not other people’s personal information.

+>In this solution only the **Features type** is implemented because this type is the most common on applications.

+For curiosity a solution for the authorization `Data type` can uses a column named **OwnedBy** in the database tables.
+This column tells you who owns the information, so that the app presents the information only to the right people.

 ## Logging